jbofill10/Magma-Chess/README.md

 * Get's softmax evaluation for which move/lines out of all legal moves is best

+# How it learns
+* Learns by classifying whether that position is winning or not

 # Model's Decision Making Process
 * Python-chess get's all possible legal moves and uses them to create an expansion in the Monte Carlo Tree Search
 * MCTS' "terminal node" in this case is a 18 deep node, since actually reaching a terminal state in a real chess game is too large of a search.
-* MCTS iterates 200 times per move
+* MCTS iterates 200 times before deciding on the best move
-* The Policy network will evaulate these lines to a certain depth which will in turn lead to a move being made
+* The Policy network will evaulate each move within the mcts tree and have the values backpropogated up to the first layer of child nodes.

+# NN Architecture
+* Convolutional Layer:
+  * Filters: 256
+  * Kernel Size: 3x3
+* Convolutional Layer:
+  * Filters: 256
+  * Kernel Size: 3x3
+* Flattening Layer
+* Dense Layer:
+  * Softmax Output of 3 classes